WASdev/ci.docker/ga/latest/full/README.md

 # WebSphere Application Server Developer Edition Liberty image for Docker

 The [Dockerfile](Dockerfile) in this directory is used to build the `websphere-liberty:full` image on [Docker Hub](https://registry.hub.docker.com/_/websphere-liberty/).
-The image contains IBM WebSphere Application Server Developer Edition Liberty an extensive set of features for convenience.
+The image contains IBM WebSphere Liberty with an extensive set of features for convenience.

 # Usage